Local History and Memories

 While Debbie, myself, and Sophie were in Lawndale today (Thursday, March 24th 2022) I just had to stop and take a few photographs of the former Lawndale Snack Shop and share a few things I remember from those early days.

-This was a regular gathering place, or a hangout “mostly” for teenagers.
-The parking area in front, was pretty rough, with washed out ditches and ruts.
+This was a regular gathering place for “mostly” teenagers.
+The parking area in front was pretty rough, with washed out ditches and mostly red dirt.
 No gravel…just dirt.
-The Snack Shop specialty was hamburgers and french fries, however, I feel sure hotdogs were available also.
+The Snack Shop specialty was hamburgers and french fries.
+However, since writing this, I’ve been told that “Livermush” sandwiches were also very popular.

 Orders would be taken at a small window which is pictured below.
-The following photo of The Snack Shop as it appears today, but out of business.
+The following photo of The Snack Shop as it appears today (March 2022) and no longer a restaurant.

 However, curb service was available, for those that chose not to get out of their car.
 A server would then bring the food out via a tray, that would attach to a partially rolled down window.